 It focuses on four key areas:

-• Relationships – Governance and partnerships: To continue to foster meaningful relationships between ARRCS and Aboriginal and Torres Strait Islander communities in order to provide the best possible service and care.
+• Relationships: To continue to foster meaningful relationships between ARRCS and First Nations communities and organisations.

-• Opportunities – Employment and capability building: To create opportunities and explore supplier diversity with Aboriginal and Torres Strait Islander people and business, building the capacity of the organisation while forming a dynamic workforce.
+• Opportunities: To create opportunities and explore supplier diversity with First Nations Peoples and businesses, building our capacity while forming a dynamic workforce of leaders.

-• Governance and tracking: To understand and respect Aboriginal and Torres Strait Islander cultural perspectives, history, beliefs and their preferred way of being cared for.
+• Governance: To understand and respect First Nations cultural perspectives, history, beliefs and their preferred way of being cared for.

 5.23 MB